 Those planning a vacation to the Caribbean might be overwhelmed by the thought of packing.
 While a trip to a tropical destination is exciting, if you have never been, you probably aren’t sure what to bring with you.
 We have vacationed in the Caribbean quite a bit and believe we have come up with a great Caribbean packing list.

-Over-packing is the worst.
-Not only will you end up paying more for luggage that is heavy, you may find that you are less organized with way too many items crammed in your bags.
+Overpacking is the worst.
+Not only will you end up paying more for luggage that is heavy, but you may also find that you are less organized with way too many items crammed in your bags.

 Caribbean Packing List